AbdallahHemdan/cp__training/Graphs__utilities/Kruskal.md

 	}
 }
 ```

+### [2] Partial MST
+> We already connected some edges together, add minimum number of edges to make the graph full connect (every edge can reach any edge in the graph)

+#### Steps

+1. Take the given edges which suppose to be connect already
+2. Union them together
+3. For the rest of the edge (not connected already)
+4. Run Kruskal
+	5. Sort all the edge
+	6. ...etc

 ### [3] Find MiniMax using Kruskal
 > MiniMax is the path between 2 nodes such that maximum cost of edge over path is as minimum as possible